ARMv7 and ARM64 Support on Linux

 Vector now supports ARM architectures on the Linux platform!
-These architectures are widely used in embeded devices and recently started to get traction on servers.
+These architectures are widely used in embedded devices and recently started to get traction on servers.
 To get started, you can follow the installation instructions for your preferred method:

 - DPKG (select the ARM tab)